Local Impact: Maintaining the Safety net

 - Organizations providing pass-through funds to an ineligible organization

 Find more grants like this

-Find more grants like the Local Impact Grant in Forsyth County by joining Instrumentl.
+Find more grants like the Local Impact: Maintaining the Safety net by joining Instrumentl.

 We help nonprofits and academics find more grants and take control of their grants process with a refreshingly intuitive online platform.